untangled-lang/untangled/tests/README.md

 # Tests

-`in` directory contains all the testing inputs.

-`out` directory contains the output of a given test.

-`gt` directory contains the groundtruth output.

-All files in the abovementioned directory have the same name, except their extensions will be `.in`, `.out`, and `.gt`, respectively.
+Every test is defined by a ".unt" input file in untangled language, and an ".ast" file containing the ground truth output; the two files have the same name.

+Run `test.py` to run all tests.
+The actual output will be stored in the `output` directory for manual comparison with the ground truth output files.